MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments-usage-report.md

 |**[EHR](#ehr)**     |Shows the number of Teams EHR-integrated appointments conducted from your EHR system.         |

 > [!NOTE]
-> Premium appointments are appointments that use at least one advanced Virtual Appointments capability available in [Teams Premium](https://review.learn.microsoft.com/MicrosoftTeams/enhanced-teams-experience?branch=danismith-t-pre-licensing).
+> Premium appointments are appointments that use at least one advanced Virtual Appointments capability available in [Teams Premium]() (preview).
 For more analytics on advanced Virtual Appointments usage, go to the [**Premium Virtual Appointments active users**](virtual-appointments-active-user-report.md#the-premium-virtual-appointments-active-users-card) card in the Teams admin center dashboard.

 Use this report to gain insight into virtual appointment activity and trends in your organization.
 The information can help you optimize Virtual Appointments to deliver better business outcomes.